Which Bitcoin Mining Pool Is Best?

 The leading ASICs mining rigs have a hashrate of around 110 TH/s, and priced at almost $3000 you really want to make sure mining Bitcoin is profitable for you.

-That said, even if you have the most powerful mining rig, so do thousands of other miners, so the chance of you mining Bitcoin and winning the Bitcoin Block Reward are virtually zero, if you mine alone.
+That said, even if you have the most powerful mining rig, so do thousands of other miners.
+The chance of you mining Bitcoin and winning the Bitcoin Block Reward, therefore, are virtually zero, if you mine alone.

-With the competition for newly minted BTC stiffening every year, it’s imperative that anyone wanting to mine Bitcoin joins a mining pool.
+With the competition for newly minted Bitcoin stiffening every year, it’s imperative that anyone wanting to mine Bitcoin joins a mining pool.

 What Is A Bitcoin Mining Pool?

-A Mining Pool is a consortium of Bitcoin miners joining forces to make their combined computing power (hashpower) more competitive.
+A Mining Pool is a consortium of Bitcoin miners joining forces to make their combined computing power (hashrate) more competitive.

-All miners in a mining pool allocate their individual hashpower to the mining pool’s combined hashpower.
+All miners in a mining pool allocate their individual hashrate to the mining pool’s combined hashrate.

-The united effort ensures that every single individual miner in the mining pool is much more competitive no matter how much or little hashpower they can offer.
+The united effort ensures that every single individual miner in the mining pool is much more competitive no matter how much or little Bitcoin hashrate they can offer.

-The more hashpower, the more likely one is to win the Bitcoin Block Reward, and as the combined hahspower of the mining pool is much higher, you’re far more likely to win the newly mined BTC if you join a mining pool.
+The more hashrate, the more likely one is to win the Bitcoin Block Reward, so the combined hashrate of the Bitcoin mining pool gives any Bitcoin miner a much greater chance of winning the Block Reward.

-The rewards are then divided among all miners who contribute to the mining pool, and the payment is awarded for the proportion of each miners individual hashrate.
+The rewards are then divided among all miners who contribute to the mining pool, and the payment is awarded for the proportion of each miner’s individual Bitcoin hashrate.

-Joining a mining pool is an absolute no brainer, and anyone who mines solo simply has to join one to have any hope of making a profit from mining Bitcoin.
+Joining a Bitcoin mining pool is an absolute no brainer, and anyone who mines BTC solo simply has to join one to have any hope of making a profit.

-With billions of dollars being spent by huge companies to build huge mining farms, it means the competition for Bitcoin is getting more difficult.
+With billions of dollars being spent by huge companies to build huge Bitcoin mining farms, it means the competition for BTC is getting more difficult.

 With mining pools you are awarded ‘shares’ for your proof of work, and these are redeemed for BTC when you choose to claim your Bitcoin rewards.

-Therefore, working with thousands of other miners, all ploughing your hashpower to the common good ensures you have a very realistic chance of earning the Bitcoin rewards.
+Therefore, working with thousands of other miners, all ploughing your Bitcoin hashrate to the common good ensures you have a very realistic chance of earning the Bitcoin rewards.

 Before joining a mining pool you should fully research the company and its payment method.